hyperledger-labs/private-data-objects/ledgers/ccf/README.md

 registration with TP.
 To help the TP verify the IAS attestation report, the TP must be programmed with expected `MREnclave`, enclave `basename` and `ias_public_key`.
-Further, the CCF TP governance consortium is permitted to change the values of these parameters, subject to TP consoritum governance rules.
+Further, the CCF TP governance consortium is permitted to change the values of these parameters, subject to TP consortium governance rules.

 The TP provides two APIs `set_attestation_check_flag` and `set_expected_sgx_measurements` to program the various values required to implement the above attestation